Jewelry maintenance – worn with love, kept with care

-“I wear my jewelry all the time.”
+“I wear my jewellery all the time.”

 A phrase I hear regularly in my studio.
 And understandably so – you want to keep a precious piece of jewelry close to you, day after day.
 Especially when it has a story or memory attached to it.